rdgarfinkel/mediacollection/README.md

 # what is included
 The scripts below are only implemented on the non-adminsitrative page:
 /javascripts/gs_sortable.js, http://www.allmyscripts.com/Table_Sort/index.html: allows for the dynamic sorting of table headers (only accessible when page has not been scrolled down)<br>
-/javascripts/jquery-1.5.1.min.js, http://jquery.com/, http://sizzlejs.com/: required for use of freezeheader below<br>
+/javascripts/jquery-1.5.1.min.js, http://jquery.com/, http://sizzlejs.com/: disabled, but required for use of freezeheader below<br>
-/javascripts/jquery.freezeheader.js, http://brentmuir.com/projects/freezeheader: freezes table header at the top of the screen when scrolling down
+/javascripts/jquery.freezeheader.js, http://brentmuir.com/projects/freezeheader: disabled because it's unreliable in operation, freezes table header at the top of the screen when scrolling down

 # items of note
 While testing, when using the <b>&</b> ampersand symbol in text fields, the editing feature didn't work.
 It seems that the 'query string' parsing splits this like it is a separate entry.
 Text replacement will occur server side, swapping the <b>&</b> symbol for <b>and</b> text.<br>